enaburekhan/question-api/README.md

 ## Acknowledgments

-- Many thanks to the open source community for making it possible for me to use free tools.
+- Many thanks to the open source community for making it possible for me to use the available free tools.